yuridesideri/poc-charactersapi-prisma/README.md

-# poc-characterapi-ts
+# poc-characterapi-prisma

-This is a simple proof of concept API written in TypeScript for managing characters.
+This is a simple proof of concept API written in TypeScript & Prisma for managing characters.

 ## Endpoints
   `GET /characters`: Retrieves a list of all characters